The baby name Alaric combines familiar sounds and old school roots for a name that’s surprisingly at-home in the twenty-first century.

-Thanks to Charlotte Vera for suggesting Alaric as Name of the Day, and Nicole for requesting the update.
+Thanks to Charlotte Vera for suggesting our Baby Name of the Day, and Nicole for requesting the update.

 But Alaric is the exception.
 He sounds like a three-syllable combo platter made up of Eric and Alan, but he’s actually from the Germanic elements ala – all and ric – ruler, or something like “king of all.”
 It’s a fitting name for the founder of a dynasty.